 Your personal statement (as well as your reference and qualifications) will be used by the Course Managers and Admissions Team to make a decision on your application, so it is important to spend time getting it right.

-We require an academic reference from your current school or college, or from the most recent educational institution you have attended.
-Everyone needs a reference, unless you get permission from your chosen universities that this is not required.
-If you have been out of education for some time, an employment reference may be more appropriate with prior agreement.
+Every applicant needs to provide a reference and we cannot process an application further without one.
+We will need an academic reference from your current school or college, or from the most recent educational institution you have attended.
+If you have been out of education for some time an employment reference may be more appropriate with prior agreement.
+If you are having difficulties in providing a reference please contact Admissions for advice.

 Please ensure that your application is completed in its entirety before submission.
 If any information is missing it may delay the processing of your application.

-To comply with UKVI regulations, those candidates who are potentially suitable will be required to have an interview via an online web-based system such as Skype.
+To comply with UKVI regulations, those candidates who are potentially suitable will be required to have an interview via an online web-based system such as Microsoft Teams.

 You will only be able to apply for a visa once your offer has been made unconditional and we have all the information we need to issue you with a Confirmation of Acceptance for Studies (CAS) number.
 At the time of applying for your visa you must prove to UK Visas and Immigration (UKVI) that you have enough money to cover both your fees and living costs as well as meeting other UKVI criteria, such as a valid TB clearance for some students.
 The most up to date guidance can be found on the government website.
 For more information on this please contact email@example.com.